What is search intent?

 When someone conducts a search query, they use long-tail keywords.
 Google has to figure out what exactly the searcher needs in order to provide them with the best results possible.
 And this is where understanding search intent comes in handy.

 By analyzing what someone is searching for, you can get an idea of their intent – what they’re looking for specifically.
-This information can then be used to create content that is relevant and targeted towards their needs.
-And when it comes down to it, that’s really what SEO is all about – creating content that meets the needs of your audience so that traffic has better chances of converting.
+This information can then be used to create content that is relevant and targeted toward their needs.

 Keywords are still important, but questions are now a top search type